Implementing the New Urban Agenda and The Sustainable Development Goals: Comparative Urban Perspectives

 Director Mistra Urban Futures and Project Leader for Pilot Project to Test Potential Targets and Indicators for the Urban Sustainable Development GoalKontakta mig

-Sandra Valencia, Lead Researcher for Implementing the New Urban Agenda and The Sustainable Development Goals: Comparative Urban Perspectives.Kontakta mig
+Sandra Valencia, Lead Researcher for the project Implementing the New Urban Agenda and The Sustainable Development Goals: Comparative Urban Perspectives.Kontakta mig

 Nick Taylor Buck